wustl-oncology/cloud-workflows/manual-workflows/README.md

 repo located at `/shared/analysis-wdls`.
 Workflow definitions are located at `/shared/analysis-wdls/definitions/` and a zipfile of the dependencies at `/shared/analysis-wdls/workflows.zip`.

-# Interact with Cromwell

-Once you're in the VM instance, Cromwell commands can be executed as normal with the following base command

-    systemctl start cromwell

-Any modifications to cromwell.conf can be made in the VM if they're a one-off, or in this repo to apply for subsequent instances.

 ## Run a Workflow